stephanrauh/ngx-extended-pdf-viewer/README.md

 ## Build

+Run `npm run package` to build the library.
+The build artifacts will be stored in the `dist/ngx-extended-pdf-viewer` directory.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests